-With one army defeated, another besieged and the Emperor safely under lock and key and following a meeting with Bismarck forced to abdicate it seemed after just 6 weeks the war the as good as over.
+With one army defeated, another besieged, and the Emperor safely under lock and key and following a meeting with Bismarck forced to abdicate, it seemed after just 6 weeks the war was as good as over.

 Yet outraged by the humiliation foisted on them by their blundering Emperor the French refused to surrender.